How does GST Impact Medical Insurance Premium?

 With the implementation of GST, all health insurance buyers are bound to pay additional charges based on the applicable tax rates.
 Moreover, individuals who have bought health policies cannot avail input tax credit.
 Also, corporate policyholders having group policies for their employees cannot avail input tax credit.

 Health insurance is today’s times holds a great significance as far as financial protection of a family is concerned.
-It is extremely important to realize that by paying the premium, with additional GST charges, you are getting a health cover which is extensive in nature and which covers all the vital medical expenditure you are likely to incur during an emergency.
+It is extremely important to realize that by paying the premium, with additional GST charges, you are getting a health cover which is extensive in nature and which covers the medical expenditure you are likely to incur.

 Get affordable health plans from Religare Health Insurance that right meet the specific health needs of you and your family.